Estimate Time7 min

 Read Viewpoints on Fidelity.com: How to save money on prescription drugs

 8. Review your statements for errors.
-Just over 4 in 10 adults — 43% — say they have received a medical or dental bill they thought contained a mistake.3 Among the errors cited: being billed for something that should have been covered by their health plan, billed for services not received, and billed again after payment was made.
+Just over 4 in 10 adults—43%—say they have received a medical or dental bill they thought contained a mistake.3 Among the errors cited: being billed for something that should have been covered by their health plan, billed for services not received, and billed again after payment was made.
 “Check your statements before paying them,” Sharma says.
-“There are times when it can be wrong.”
+“There are times when they can be wrong.”
 If you spot something that seems incorrect or unclear, call your provider’s billing department and ask the representative to review the information.

 10. Adopt a healthy lifestyle.
 Exercising, eating nutritiously, getting high-quality sleep, and reducing stress can help to keep health concerns at bay, leading to lower costs in the long run.
 “If you invest in your health now, that will pay dividends,” Sharma says.
 In addition to potentially reducing medical expenses, you’ll likely have more energy to dedicate to those you care about most, such as your family.
 “You can only fully give to others if you are good to yourself,” says Sharma.